yegor256/blog/_drafts/events.md

 of that, bad.
 The impression of such a place ruins the entire conference.
 Don't fool yourself, if it's cheap &mdash; it's bad.
 Into this category I would also place venues that are not designed to be conference hosters, like cinemas or offices.
-They will also be cheaper that proper venues, but you will get what you pay for.
+They will also be cheaper than proper venues, but you will get what you pay for.

 **No introduction**.
 I believe it's a job of conference organizers to promote me as a speaker in front of the audience.
-Not only there, on the stage, but also online, via Twitter, Facebook, etc. Most conferences don't do that at all.
+Not only on the stage, but also online, via Twitter, Facebook, etc. Most conferences don't do that at all.
 I come to the stage completely unannounced with almost zero interest from the room.
 They simply don't know who I am and why I'm here.
-The conference must promote us, speakers, very pro-actively.
+The conference must promote us, the speakers, very pro-actively.

 **No networking**.
 Conference organizers know all speakers who are attending and most of the listeners.
 They are at the center of this networking event, but they almost never use that position effectively.
-They should help me network while I'm there by introducing to those who I may be interested in.
+They should help me network while I'm there by introducing me to those who I may be interested in.
 This won't be hard at all for them.
-Just tell me "hey, let me introduce you to this guy, who is working and speaking about something similar to you".
+Just tell me "hey, let me introduce you to this guy who is working and speaking about something similar to you."
 Just make 5-10 such short intros and I will busy talking to these guys for the whole day.
 Instead, in most conferences, speakers arrive, speak, drink their coffee and leave.
 That's sad.